mimoo/cargo-dephell/README.md

 * Number of workplace packages making use of the dependency
 * Number of github stars

+## Usage

+```sh
+cargo run -- --manifest-path .../Cargo.toml
+```

+## Things that would be nice to have

 Other metrics we are considering:

 * Total number of new (transitive) dependencies added by a dependency.
 E.g. without dependency X, we could get rid of Y dependencies.
 * Is the code on the given github.com the same as the code uploaded on crates.io?
 * When was the last commit made?
 Or last version released?
-* Amount of C code imported
+* Amount of C code imported (or other languages)

-## Usage

-```sh
-cargo run -- --manifest-path .../Cargo.toml
-```
+Other stuff:

+* click on a dependency, and get the same page
+* enable and disable features dynamically (currently every feature is grabbed)
+* display dependency graphs